rubyonjets/jetpacker/README.md

 # Webpacker

-NOTE: This is a fork of [rails/webpacker](https://github.com/rails/webpacker) to work with [jets](http://rubyonjets.com/).
-The master branch tries to mirror the upstream repo and jets changes are actually in the [tongueroo/webpacker jets branch](https://github.com/tongueroo/webpacker/tree/jets).

-In that branch the gem is also renamed and released as webpacker-jets.

-## Release

-    git checkout jets
-    rake release

-The rest of the Readme is the original README.

 ## Version Numbering Scheme

 Since this project is a fork of the rails/webpacker project.
 We try to loosely follow it's version numbering.
 However, we cannot use the same exact git tag because git tags are globally unique.
 As a workaround, we'll add 100 to the patch version number.
 Example: